 On October 26, 2020, we announced a poster presentation at the 32nd ENA Symposium on Molecular Targets and Cancer Therapeutics.
 The presentation of preclinical results featured data on MDNA11 as well as data related to long acting bispecific IL-2/IL-13 Superkine that is designed to simultaneously activate cancer killing immune cells while reversing anti-inflmmatory TME.
 These results demonstrate the potent therapeutic efficacy of MDNA11 monotherapy in multiple tumor models.
-Our bispecific IL-2/IL-13 Superkines are novel and demonstrate the potential of the platform to address a critical unmet need by effectively targeting immunologically "cold" tumors that are often resistant to immunotherapeutic agents.
+Our bispecific IL-2/IL-13

+Superkines are novel and demonstrate the potential of the platform to address a critical unmet need by effectively targeting immunologically "cold" tumors that are often resistant to immunotherapeutic agents.
 Highlights from the poster and corresponding abstract include:

-- Data show that compared to native IL-2, MDNA11 exhibits enhanced potency towards anti-tumor CD8+ T and natural killer (NK) cells, and diminished activity toward pro-tumor T{reg} cells. - MDNA11 inhibited B16F10 melanoma tumor growth and improved survival as a monotherapy and in combination with a tumor-antigen targeting antibody by inducing a durable increase in tumor infiltrating lymphocytes. - Treatment with MDNA11 alone or in combination with an immune checkpoint inhibitor resulted in long-term tumor regression and a strong memory response in a preclinical colon cancer model - Repeat dosing of non-human primates with MDNA11 did not trigger cytokine release syndrome, anti-drug antibody response nor eosinophilia (associated with vascular leak syndrome). - Data show that Medicenna's bispecific IL-2/IL13 Superkine induced anti-tumor Th1 immune responses and inhibited pro-tumor IL-4/IL-13 signaling.
+- Data show that compared to native IL-2, MDNA11 exhibits enhanced potency towards anti-tumor CD8+ T and natural killer (NK) cells, and diminished activity toward pro-tumor Treg cells. - MDNA11 inhibited B16F10 melanoma tumor growth and improved survival as a monotherapy and in combination with a tumor-antigen targeting antibody by inducing a durable increase in tumor infiltrating lymphocytes. - Treatment with MDNA11 alone or in combination with an immune checkpoint inhibitor resulted in long-term tumor regression and a strong memory response in a preclinical colon cancer model - Repeat dosing of non-human primates with MDNA11 did not trigger cytokine release syndrome, anti-drug antibody response nor eosinophilia (associated with vascular leak syndrome). - Data show that Medicenna's bispecific IL-2/IL13 Superkine induced anti-tumor Th1 immune responses and inhibited pro-tumor IL-4/IL-13 signaling.

-On November 4, 2020 Medicenna held a positive Scientific Advice Meeting for MDNA11 (similar to a pre-IND meeting) with the UK Medicines and MHRA.
-It confirmed that our plans for CMC, pre-clinical and Phase 1/2 clinical trial were appropriate for submission of an IMPD in mid-calendar 2021 in order to commence first in human studies with MDNA11 in the UK.
+On November 4, 2020 Medicenna held a positive Scientific Advice Meeting for MDNA11 (similar to a pre-IND meeting) with the UK MHRA.
+It confirmed that our plans for CMC, pre-clinical and Phase 1/2a clinical trial design would be appropriate for submission of an IMPD in mid-calendar 2021 in order to commence first in human studies with MDNA11 in the UK.

 Medicenna has commenced good laboratory practices ("GLP") and good manufacturing practices ("GMP") related manufacturing activities for MDNA11 as well as IND enabling studies and plans to initiate a Phase 1/2a clinical trial in mid-2021.
-These timelines are later than what were previously disclosed as additional optimization to the molecules in development was necessary to further enhance Medicenna's long acting MDNA109 program as potentially best in class.

-Like the MDNA109 platform, MDNA209 therapeutics bind with exceptional affinity to IL-2R β , but are unable to bind to the common IL-2 γ receptor which in turn blocks signaling and activation of NK cells and memory CD8 T cells.
+Like the MDNA109 platform, MDNA209 therapeutics bind with exceptional affinity to IL-2Rβ, but are unable to bind to the common IL-2γ receptor which in turn blocks signaling and activation of NK cells and effector CD8 T cells.
 MDNA209 platform offers a variety of candidates that are either partial agonists, partial antagonists or complete antagonists, enabling us to dampen the signaling properties of an over-active immune system to an amplitude that elicits desired therapeutic function without causing undesired toxicity.
 MDNA209 variants can therefore be used to treat a host of autoimmune diseases such as multiple sclerosis and preliminary studies (Mitra et al., 2015) have shown that MDNA209 variants can also mitigate graft versus host disease (GvHD) following transplantation.
 Limited work on MDNA209 has been initiated but development timelines have not been established at this time.